Arts and Science Administration

 Ph.D., Dean for the Humanities

-Joy Connolly, Dean for the Humanities, is an Associate Professor of Classics.
+Joy Connolly, Dean for the Humanities, is a Professor of Classics.
 Dean Connolly works mainly on Roman ideas about politics, aesthetics, and rhetoric and their ongoing relevance for contemporary democratic life.
 Her book The State of Speech (Princeton 2007) placed the ability to communicate at the heart of Roman ideals of citizenship.
 Her forthcoming book, The Life of Roman Republicanism (Princeton 2014) examines key themes in Roman republicanism: freedom, recognition, antagonism, self-knowledge, and imagination.
 Her next project, Talk About Virtue (under contract with Bloomsbury Press) spotlights key moments in the revival of ideals of Roman civic virtue in revolutionary thought and practice in the eighteenth through the twentieth centuries.
 She has published articles on classical rhetoric and on the literary genres of elegy, epic, and pastoral poetry.
 Her reviews have appeared in the Times Literary Supplement, the Women’s Review of Books, Bookforum, and The New York Times Book Review.
 She has worked as a player/interpreter with the Berlin-based artist Tino Sehgal in pieces mounted at the Marion Goodman Gallery and the Guggenheim Museum.

 After studying classics at Princeton (A.B.) and the University of Pennsylvania (Ph.D.), she taught at the University of Washington and Stanford before coming to NYU in 2004.